Soccer-Man Utd start League Cup defence with 3-0 win, Wolves and Luton lose

-MANCHESTER, England, Sept 26 (Reuters) - Holders Manchester United kicked off their League Cup defence with a 3-0 home win over top flight rivals Crystal Palace in the third round on Tuesday but Wolverhampton Wanderers and Luton Town lost to lower-division opponents.
+MANCHESTER, England, Sept 26 (Reuters) - Casemiro scored one goal and set up another as holders Manchester United kicked off their League Cup defence with a 3-0 home win over top flight rivals Crystal Palace in the third round on Tuesday.

+While Erik Ten Hag's side set aside a difficult start to the season and cruised comfortably through at Old Trafford, Premier League Wolverhampton Wanderers and Luton Town were knocked out by lower-division opponents.

 Wolves went 2-0 up and then lost 3-2 at Championship (second tier) high-flyers Ipswich Town while Premier League newcomers Luton were beaten 1-0 at League One (third tier) side Exeter City.